 In 2006 The Hallmark Corporation Foundation brought the Summer Dreams idea to Kansas City.
 Camps For Kids was selected as the lead agency for Kansas City’s Summer Dreams based on Camps For Kids 25 years of experience in assisting medically and financially disadvantaged campers.
-The Hall Family Foundation, H&R Block Foundation, Sosland Foundations, Sarli Foundation, The Menorah Heritage Foundation, The Oppenstein Brothers Foundation, and many others continue to be among the supporters of the Camps For Kids Campaign (which increased this non-profit’s reach from 7 camps in 2005 to 20 camps in 2018.)
+The Hall Family Foundation, H&R Block Foundation, Sosland Foundations, Sarli Foundation, The Rosenthal Family Foundation, and many others continue to be among the supporters of the Camps For Kids Campaign.

 It is still true today that it is difficult for many families with children who have physical or developmental issues or who are low-income to afford the cost of camp.
 Camps For Kids believes camp offers children who are financially, physically or developmentally disadvantaged opportunities to enjoy a sense of independence, enhance friendship skills, and participate in programs not otherwise available.

-The Camps For Kids camp network includes 20 camps which serve children from 5 to 18 years of age with disabilities including children with spina bifida, cancer, severe burns, diabetes, Crohn’s and colitis, autism spectrum disorders, developmental and/or physical challenges, chronic kidney disease, congenital heart disease, children in foster care, and/or children in financial need.
+The Camps For Kids camp network includes 22 camps which serve children from 5 to 18 years of age with disabilities including children with spina bifida, cancer, neuromuscular diseases, diabetes, autism spectrum disorders, developmental and/or physical challenges, chronic kidney disease, congenital heart disease, children in foster care, and/or children in financial need.

 Area philanthropies invest by donating to a matching fund for special needs campers: